-Since oil pumps are positive displacement, the pressure developed by the pump should almost instantaneously increase if all of the oil passages are filled with oil.
+Since oil pumps are positive displacement, the pressure developed by the pump should almost instantaneously increase when the engine starts if all of the oil passages are filled with oil.
 When the ambient temperature starts to get low, you've probably noticed that it takes longer for your oil pressure to come up or for your oil pressure warning lamp to go out.
 The reason for this delay is that excessively thick oil is causing one of two things: vortexing or cavitation.

 Vortexing results from the oil becoming so viscous that it "gels" and becomes a semi-solid material that cannot flow past the oil pickup screen and into the oil pump.
 Instead, the vacuum created by the oil pump allows air to pulled into the oil pickup, thereby causing air-binding.
 An air-bound pump does not flow oil and therefore is unable to build oil pressure.
 See Thermal History of the Engine Oil and Its Effects on Low-Temperature Pumpability and Gelation Formation.